http4s/http4s/docs/docs/client.md

 ## Setup

-In order to play with a `Client` we'll first create a http4s `Server`.
+In order to play with a `Client` we'll first create an http4s `Server`.

 Ensure you have the following dependencies in your build.sbt: